meganz/sdk/README.md

 Usage
 -----

-Take a look at the sample project in `doc/example` on how to use the MEGA SDK in your applications.
-In order to compile and link your application with the Mega SDK library, you can use the `pkg-config` script:
+A simple project in `doc/example` shows how to use the MEGA SDK in your applications.
+In order to compile and link your application with the MEGA SDK library, you can use the `pkg-config` script:

-    g++ $(pkg-config --cflags libmega) -o main.o -c main.cpp g++ $(pkg-config --libs libmega) -o app main.o
+    g++ $(pkg-config --cflags libmega) -o lsmega.o -c lsmega.cpp g++ $(pkg-config --libs libmega) -o app lsmega.o

+An (almost) feature complete console-based client application can be found in `examples`.
+Similar to an FTP client, it allows you to invoke and test the client library's full functionality.

 Platform Dependencies